avidprogrammerc/python_temp/README.md

 Python Temperature Tool
 -----------------------
-This python script will report the current Raspberry Pi
+This python script will report the current Raspberry Pi.

 Run `chmod 744 temp.py` to apply the correct permission to the file.